Information Theoretic Lower Bounds for Information Theoretic Upper Bounds: Discussion

-The function $f(w,z)$ is known to be \emph{strongly-convex} for every $z$.
+The function $f(w,z)$ in \cref{eq:structure} is known to be \emph{strongly-convex} for every $z$.
 Recall that a function $f$ is called $1$-strongly convex if $f-\frac{1}{2}\|w\|^2$ is convex.
-It is known \cite{shalev2009stochastic} that any ERM over a strongly convex will achieve suboptimality:
+It is known \cite{shalev2009stochastic} that any ERM that that learns a distribution supported on strongly convex functions will achieve excess-risk:

-Moreover, the above result can be even strengthen to any approximate empirical risk minimizer, that is a minimizer with an additive $O(1/m^2)$ error over the empirical risk \cite{shalev2009stochastic}.
+Moreover, the above result can be even strengthened to any approximate empirical risk minimizer that has excess empirical risk of $\Theta(1/m^2)$ \cite{shalev2009stochastic, amir2021sgd}.
 But even further, for the particular structure of $f$, which is a regularized linear objective, by \cite[Thm 1]{sridharan2008fast} we have:

 Together with \cref{thm:main} we obtain the following algorithmic-independent result: \begin{theorem} There exists a family of distributions $\mathcal{D}$, such that for any algorithm $A$ and $m>3$, there exists a distribution $D\in \mathcal{D}$ such that if $\Delta_S(w_S) \le 1/54$ and $|S|>m$ then :